Abarim Publications' online Biblical Greek Dictionary

-- Together with the cardinal number τετρα (tetra), meaning four: the cardinal number τετρακοσιοι (tetrakosioi), meaning four hundred (Acts 5:36, Galatians 3:17).
+- Together with the cardinal number τετρα (tetra), meaning four: the cardinal number τετρακοσιοι (tetrakosioi), meaning four hundred.
+This number is used 4 times; see full concordance.

-- Together with the cardinal number τρεις (treis), meaning three: the cardinal number τριακοσιοι (triakosioi), meaning three hundred (Mark 14:5, John 12:5).
+- Together with the cardinal number τρεις (treis), meaning three: the cardinal number τριακοσιοι (triakosioi), meaning three hundred (Mark 14:5 and John 12:5 only).